 Travis Snider agrees to minor league deal with Rangers

-In this Sept.
-15, 2015, file photo, Pittsburgh Pirates' Travis Snider drives in two runs with a single off Chicago Cubs starting pitcher Jason Hammel during the first inning of the first baseball game of a doubleheader in Pittsburgh.
+15, 2015, file photo, Pittsburgh Pirates' Travis Snider drives in two runs with a single off Chicago Cubs starting pitcher Jason Hammel during the first inning of the first baseball game of a double...
+The two 18-year-olds had been schoolmates, police say.
+After meeting at McDonald's, they spent two days together, driving around visiting friends.

 Add your comments below